cshimvin/stuarts-travel-ms1/README.md

 ### User Stories
 - First time visitor goals
-    - As a first time visitor, I would like to easily found out about the company and the purpose of the site.
+    - As a first time visitor, I would like to easily find out about the company and the purpose of the site.
     - As a first time visitor, I want to be able to easily navigate the site and its content.
     - As a first time visitor, I want to be able to contact the business with any queries I have.
     - As a first time visitor, I want to be able to see what holidays are on offer.